fsteppich/UD-DS-DisasterMessageClassification/README.md

 * nltk
 * pickle

-To install `fs-ds-util` you can eighter use
+To install `fs-ds-util` you can either use

 	# pip install -i https://test.pypi.org/simple/ fs-ds-util